 It’s not unheard of for beginners to wet their pants when certain locks are applied — dramatic and embarrassing proof of just how much of our control we surrender to this sensation.

 Western forms of grappling, like wrestling, usually seek to control an opponent’s body by immobilizing it.
 When you’re pinned to the mat, you lose your leverage and the effective use of your limbs.
 You can no longer mount an offense.
 The bulk of judo’s newaza (grappling techniques) effect the same results.

 Holds that emphasize pain, on the other hand, immobilize an opponent by distracting him so he can’t attack you further.
 You can learn to escape holds in wrestling by perfecting counter-techniques, improving your strength and flexibility, and so on.
 To compete effectively against pain, however, you must have a mentality that can deal with its effects without surrendering control of your whole body and your means of defense.

 Learning aikido’s basic locks and holds is an excellent way to start developing this ability.

-Dave Lowry is a freelance writer who has trained extensively in the Japanese and Okinawan arts.
+About the author: Dave Lowry is a freelance writer who has trained extensively in the Japanese and Okinawan arts.
 He started writing Karate Way for Black Belt in 1986.